compilepeace/BINARY_DISSECTION_COURSE/ELF/PROGRAM_HEADER_TABLE/PHT.md

 ```

 ##  ANALYSING THE OUTPUT
 Let's analyse the output piece by piece.
-The first line tells us about the file type.
-The program header is meaningful only to *executable files* and *shared object files*.
 The first 3 lines, I guess are pretty much self explanatory, explaining the file type, the entry point of the program and the number of program headers.

 ```shell
 Elf file type is EXEC (Executable file)